to English 1100: Academic Writing & Reading. Here

 this page via www.wright.edu/~david.wilson or via Pilot.

 major and minor assignments should be submitted to me via Pilot on their respective due dates and times.
 Go to the Dropbox and upload your work accordingly.
-All assignments
+Barring discussions, assignments

 Grades are based upon a point system tallied throughout the quarter by Pilot.
-Major assignments are worth 100-200 points and minor assignments are worth 10 points.
+Major assignments are worth 100-200 points.
+Minor assignments and discussions are worth 10-20 points.